New methods to find patches of invisible integer lattice points

-We employ the techniques of both the strings of strongly composite integers along with an optimal quasiprime matrix to find the closest known $5 \times 5$ hidden forest to date.
-We first calculate a length 5 analogue of the Project Euler Problem 47.
-By slightly altering Minase's solution, we find the smallest set of five consecutive integers each with at least five prime factors.
-Mathematica completed this computation in 36 minutes.
+We employ a combination of the techniques from both strings of strongly composite integers and an optimal quasiprime matrix to find the closest known $5 \times 5$ hidden forest to date.
+We first calculate a length~5 analogue of the Project Euler Problem 47 (recall the footnote given in Remark~\ref{rem:Project_Euler}).
+By slightly altering Minase's solution (see Listing~\ref{mathematica_code}), we find the smallest set of five consecutive integers each with at least five prime factors. \texttt{Mathematica} completed this computation in 36 minutes.
 These five integers and their prime factorizations are

 In Example~\ref{exam:4by4}, it took the Java code only 2 minutes to find the smallest four consecutive values which are each not relatively prime to the four values \numprint{134 043} through \numprint{134 046}.
 However in this $n=5$ case, it is not as simple.
-After the Java code ran continuously for four days, it had checked up to the $y$-value of 500 billion and still did not find an $\Hforest{5}$ with the $x$-values $x_1, \ldots, x_5$ given above.
+After the Java code ran continuously for four days \footnote{Recall the footnote regarding computation times in Example~\ref{exam:4by4}.} , it had checked up to the $y$-value of 500 billion and still did not find an $\Hforest{5}$ with the $x$-values $x_1, \ldots, x_5$ given earlier.
 So we approached this problem from a more theoretical perspective instead.